mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 1: The first command builds the Vite project, and the last one integrates Storybook into it.{.caption}

+After Storybook is installed, it should automatically launch in your default browser.

-### Reviewing the out of the box Vite's & Storybook's scripts
+### Reviewing Vite's and Storybook's out of the box build scripts

-Before we start writing tasks, let's take a look at the ones that Vite and Storybook include out the box.
-We may find that those tasks already do what we want or may only need minor tweaks to make them our own.
+Vite and Storybook ship with a handful of useful build scripts.
+We may find some of them already do what we want or may only need minor tweaks to make them our own.

 * In your code editor, open `package.json` from your newly built project.
 * Look in the **scripts** section and you should see something similar to this: